 Step 1: Set Up Your Workspace

-- Give your document an easy to understand file name.
+- Give your document a descriptive and easy to understand file name.

 - Turn on the Accessibility Checker so it runs as you build.